-I am currently diving into the world of the Witcher series and thus will be reviewing all the books in the series.
+I am currently diving into the world of the Witcher series on Netflix and thus will be reviewing all the books in the series.
 Blood of Elves by Andrzej Sapkowski is the first installment of the series even though it is the third book.

 In Blood of Elves, Sapkowski does an amazing job summarizing what has happened in a song by Dandelion, a renowned poet.
 The song itself is exaggerated as most tales told by poets and we see an argument break out over what has happened.
-It is two years after the last war and another war seems to be in the horizon.
+It is two years after the last war and another war seems to be on the horizon.

 We get to follow Geralt and Ciri in this novel.
 Geralt is teaching Ciri about the world but she also has her foundation that will determine who she will become later in the series.
 Ciri learns about magic and learns how to fight like a Witcher.
 We don’t get to see her fight much but expect to later in the series.